Welcome to Footprints of Sussex

 Walking Holidays

-A variety of walking holidays - operated by our friends & family at Pear Tree Tours - from the full 100 miles of the South Downs Way to short weekend breaks and self guided vineyard tours.
+A variety of walking holidays - operated by us under the name Pear Tree Tours - from the full 100 miles of the South Downs Way to short weekend breaks and self guided vineyard tours.
 With over 30 years experience arranging these holidays they know this special part of England well.

 View Details